nitya/nitya/README.md

 - 🤗 I believe in continuous learning, standing up for the right things, and giving back to community

 I'm currently a member of the Microsoft Developer Relations Team, managing North American Regional Programs.

 Prior to this, I've been:
  - a VP Of Engineering (startup)
  - an Adjunct Faculty member (academia)
- - a Distinguished Member of Technical Staff (industry)
  - a Community and Conference Organizer (GDG)
  - an Indepedent Developer (mobile, web, machine learning)
+ - a Distinguished Member of Technical Staff (industry)
+ - a Graduate Student Research/Teaching Assistant

+My interests include:
+mobile & web development, ubiquitous computing, distributed systems, data analysis, visual storytelling, cloud & AI, public speaking, community building.

 You can find me online:
  - [@nitya](https://www.twitter.com/nitya) on Twitter
  - [@nitya](https://dev.to/nitya) on dev.to
  - [#in/nityan](https://www.linkedin.com/in/nityan) on LinkedIn

+That's a good start for now.
+Hope to update later.

 <!--
 **nitya/nitya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.